manishiitg/recruitai/readme.md

 TBD. small things
-a) redis lock issue test
+a) redis lock issue test (done, testing pending)
 b) take cv text from nodejs as well, but they say that can take text of full page only or maybe try myself with textract same as nodejs
-3) delete file from filesystem when processing is done, as this is taking too much space
+3) delete file from filesystem when processing is done, as this is taking too much space (done)